7 mins read

 • Incorporate starchy carbs into your meals like potatoes, bread, pasta, and rice.
 Choose brown or wholegrain varieties because these are also full of fibre and help to keep you satisfied for longer.

-• Keep added sugar to minimum.
+• Keep added sugar to a minimum.
 We all love a treat now and again but the sugar high they give you doesn’t last long and it’s not good for your teeth.
 If you’re craving a sugar fix, try a piece of fruit or vegetable batons with hummus for a healthy snack.

 • Supplement if you need to.
 For example, if you’re vegan, you’ll struggle to get your daily vitamin B12 intake, so you’ll need to supplement your diet.
 However, if you incorporate all of the food groups into your diet you shouldn’t need to supplement vitamins for energy.